St. Paul Snowfall Totals & Accumulation Averages

 In December, for instance, one in four years totals over 15.9 inches of snow.
 Another 25 percent of years receive less than 5.3 inches for the month.

 Similarly in January, fresh snowfall in the heaviest years amounts to over 11.1 inches, while the lightest years get less than 4.9 inches.

 New snow for February ranges from over 15.2 inches in heavy snowfall years to under 6.5 inches in light years.

 When St. Paul Has Its First & Last Snowfalls

 St. Paul's first snowfall of winter usually arrives in November.
-But at least once every four years, snow comes as early as October or holds off until December.
+Less commonly, snow comes as early as October or holds off until December.